ibm-cloud-docs/activity-tracker/adoption.md

 ### Archive log data to a COS bucket
 {: #adoption_archive_data}

-Enable archiving of your data from a logging instance to an {{site.data.keyword.cos_full_notm}} (COS) bucket.
+Enable archiving of your data from an auditing instance to an {{site.data.keyword.cos_full_notm}} (COS) bucket.
 {: tip}

-After you provision a logging instance, you can configure archiving to an {{site.data.keyword.cos_full_notm}} (COS) bucket.
+After you provision an auditing instance, you can configure archiving to an {{site.data.keyword.cos_full_notm}} (COS) bucket.
 You can create different types of buckets based on your requirements.

-When you plan the bucket for a logging instance, consider the following information:
+When you plan the bucket for an auditing instance, consider the following information:

 | Requirement          | Question to answer     | Information                 |
 |----------------------|------------------------|-----------------------------|